The New York Product Stewardship Council works to implement the principles of product stewardship in New York State and nationally by:

-- Reducing waste destined for landfills and waste to energy facilities
+- Reduced waste destined for landfills and waste to energy facilities

-- Improved product design for recycling and materials recovery
+- Improved product and packaging design for recycling and materials recovery

-- Economic development in new industries and jobs within New York State
+- Economic development in new industries and job growth within New York State